ProtoSchool/protoschool.github.io/scripts/README.md

 # ProtoSchool Scripts

+## ProtoWizard (Tutorial Builder)

+The ProtoWizard is a CLI (Command-Line Interface) that makes it easy to create the starter files and metadata needed for a new tutorial.
+You can build your full tutorial at once, creating your tutorial metadata (URL, description, etc.), lessons, and resources in one go.
+Alternatively, you can create your tutorial framework and then come back to add lessons and resources as you're ready.

+You can start the wizard with the command:
+`npm run scripts:wizard`

+For a quicker shorthand, first install the wizard:
+`npm install-protowizard`
+Once the wizard is installed, you'll be able to launch it repeatedly with the shortcut command:
+`protowizard`

+Learn more in our [Developing Tutorials](../../DEVELOPING_TUTORIALS.md) guide.

+## Event and Newsletter Data Import

 This project depends on some remote sources for data:

 - Events: Google Sheets, using [Google Sheets API](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/get)
 - Newsletter: [Mailchimp API](https://mailchimp.com/developer/)

-The scripts in this directory are used to fetch the data and make it available to the Vue application to render the new content, as well as some other side effects.
+The scripts in the `build-data` directory are used to fetch the data and make it available to the Vue application to render the new content, as well as some other side effects.

-## Setup
+### Setup

 To run the commands, some environment variables are needed on your local machine: